The Opt-Out Trap

 What is worth holding onto, in the space between the win and the next fight, is what the silent album said.
 A thousand musicians making silence is a thousand musicians asserting that music is made by people who choose to make it, under conditions they have some control over, for reasons that are theirs.
 The alternative - music as an undifferentiated resource to be extracted and processed by whoever has the processing infrastructure - is not an improvement on the current arrangement.
 It is the current arrangement, accelerated.

 The opt-out proposal failed because enough people said so loudly enough that a government already under pressure from other directions decided the political cost of proceeding outweighed the political cost of retreat.
-That is how these things get stopped.
+This is just basic avoidance of further public scrutiny, not an active decision to protect independent artists.
+But sadly, this is how these things generally get stopped, or at very least stalled.
 Not through the rightness of the argument, though the argument was right.
-Through the sustained inconvenience of people who refused to accept that their work was available by default.
+Through the sustained inconvenience of people who refused to accept that their work should be available, for no recompense, by default.

-They were correct to refuse.
-The work is not available by default.
+Artists were right, and within their rights, to refuse.
+Their work should not be available by default.
 It was made by specific people who made specific decisions, and it belongs to them until they decide otherwise.

-The silent album made that point with the kind of formal elegance that good arguments sometimes achieve.
-A thousand musicians deciding not to make music, as an argument for their right to decide whether to make music.
+The protest albums made that point with the kind of cutting elegance that good, ironic arguments sometimes achieve.
+A thousand musicians deciding not to make music, as an argument for their right to decide whether to make music and whether it should be available to those who would use its value, but return none of that value to its creators is frankly, gold.
 The AI companies wanted their output.
 Instead they got the gap where the output would have been.
+I want to convey my thanks t those famousnames who leant their voices to this protest, as they - albeit perhaps in an inadvertent, and possibly self-serving way - protected the rights of those who couldn’t protect their own.

-It turns out the gap is also a form of music.
-It just wasn't the one anyone was trying to steal.
+It turns out that silence is also a form of music.
+It just isn’t the one corporate pirates can steal.

 Notes